DataDog/dd-trace-py/docs/index.rst

 Once enabled, the sampler will automatically assign a priority of 0 or 1 to traces, depending on their service and volume.

-You can also set this the priority manually to either drop an non-interesting trace or to keep an important one.
+You can also set this priority manually to either drop a non-interesting trace or to keep an important one.
 For that, set the `context.sampling_priority` to 0 or 2.
 It has to be done before any context propagation (fork, RPC calls) to be effective::